exabl/snek5000-cbox/doc/examples/README.md

 This solver can simulate convective flows in rectangular cavities in three main configurations:

 # 1- Sidewall convection
-In order to simulate the flow in a side wall heated and cooled cavity one needs to activate it by assigning sidewall Rayleigh number for example:
+In order to simulate the flow in a side wall heated and cooled cavity one needs to activate it by assigning sidewall Rayleigh number, for example:

 ```python
 params.Ra_side = 1e5